• Skip to primary navigation

 What is Hepatitis B?

 Hepatitis B is an acute illness for some people (defined as the first 6 months following infection), but can often become a long-term, chronic infection.
 A person’s chances of developing chronic infection are related to the age at which the individual becomes infected.
-According to the CDC, 90 percent of infants become chronically infected, as opposed to 6 to 10 percent of adults.
+According to the CDC, 90 percent of infants become chronically infected, as opposed to adults who have a 2 to 6 percent chance of developing a chronic infection.
 Chronic Hepatitis B can lead to serious health issues, such as cirrhosis and liver cancer.

 How Common is Hepatitis B in the U.S.?